anlowee/Computer-Organization-And-Design/ch 5/homework.md

 **A:** It will failed, because the target page is read-only that means it cannot be written.

 # 5.13
 In this exercise, we will examine how replacement policies impact miss rate.
 Assume a 2-way set associative cache with 4 blocks.
-To solve the problems in this exercise, you may fi nd it helpful to draw a table like the one below, as demonstrated for the address sequence “0, 1, 2, 3, 4.”
+To solve the problems in this exercise, you may find it helpful to draw a table like the one below, as demonstrated for the address sequence “0, 1, 2, 3, 4.”

 | Address of Memory Block Accessed | Hit or Miss | Evicted Block | Set 0  | Set 0  | Set 1  | Set 1  |
 | -------------------------------- | ----------- | ------------- | ------ | ------ | ------ | ------ |